johntrogan/defender-docs/defender-office-365/anti-spam-policies-configure.md

    - **Domains**: All recipients in the organization with a primary email address in the specified [accepted domain](/exchange/mail-flow-best-practices/manage-accepted-domains/manage-accepted-domains).

      > [!TIP]
      > Subdomains are automatically included unless you specifically exclude them.
-For example, a policy that includes contoso.com also applies to marketing.contoso.com unless you exclude marketing.contoso.com.
+For example, a policy that includes contoso.com also includes marketing.contoso.com unless you exclude marketing.contoso.com.

    Click in the appropriate box, start typing a value, and then select the value that you want from the results.
 Repeat this process as many times as necessary.
 To remove an existing value, select :::image type="icon" source="media/m365-cc-sc-remove-selection-icon.png" border="false"::: next to the value.